rob-writes-code/pisa-project/README.md

 - **Data Integrity** - checks made for duplicates and conflicts updated with new values, to ensure integrity and freshness of data.

 Disadvantage:
-- Minimum runtime of the DAG was 15 seconds, meaning the analytical database would not be precisely real-time.
+- Minimum runtime of the DAG was 15 seconds, meaning the analytical database would be slightly out of date / not exactly real-time.
-- Could be improved by increasing the number of threads / parallel computing, or by resigning project to use a data streaming service, such as Kafka.
+- Could be improved by reconfiguring concurrency / parallelism settings, or by redesigining project to use a data streaming service, such as Kafka.

 ### Real-Time Data Visualization